mq003at/SPR-Checkin/README.md

 ### Database
 The databse config file is stored in *google-services.json*.
 If you want to reference to a different database, simple replace this file.

+## Final Words
+Although the project is open-source, the database belongs to SPR-Kirppis so please only make modifications depending on their requests.
+If you want to add something, do not hesitate to create a pull request.